Cal Henderson Sells 1,500 Shares of Slack (NYSE:WORK) Stock

-Slack (NYSE:WORK) CTO Cal Henderson sold 1,500 shares of the firm’s stock in a transaction that occurred on Monday, January 6th.
-The stock was sold at an average price of $23.38, for a total transaction of $35,070.00.
-The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
+Slack (NYSE:WORK) CTO Cal Henderson sold 1,500 shares of the business’s stock in a transaction that occurred on Friday, January 10th.
+The stock was sold at an average price of $23.05, for a total transaction of $34,575.00.
+The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.

 Cal Henderson also recently made the following trade(s):